Chile–United States Free Trade Agreement

-The United States-Chile Free Trade Agreement is a free trade agreement between the United States and Chile signed on June 6, 2003.
+The United States-Chile Free Trade Agreement is a free trade agreement (FTA) between the United States and Chile signed on June 6, 2003.
 The pact came into force on January 1, 2004.
 On that date, tariffs on 90% of U.S. exports to Chile and 95% of Chilean exports to the United States were eliminated.
 The agreement also established that Chile and the U.S. will establish duty-free trade in all products within a maximum of 12 years (2016).
 In 2009, bilateral trade between the United States and Chile reached US$15.4 billion, a 141% increase over bilateral trade levels before the U.S.-Chile FTA took effect.
 In particular, U.S. exports to Chile in 2009 showed a 248% increase over pre-FTA levels.